The Dangers of Skin Lighteners: A Dark Story

 While there are some commercial beauty brands, such as Clinique and Estee Lauder, which have harnessed this new technology with their Dark Spot Corrector creams, these are often loaded with questionable chemicals too.

-The best bet to rid yourself of pesky brown spots and keep your skin tone even is to use an organic brand, like ASDM or Tata Harper, both of which make fantastic Concentrated Brightening Serums, which contain many of the active ingredients noted above.
+The best bet to rid yourself of pesky brown spots and keep your skin tone even is to use an organic brand, like Amaira or Tata Harper, both of which make fantastic Concentrated Brightening Serums, which contain many of the active ingredients noted above.

 The Safest Bet?
 DIY!